abofficial444/abofficial444/README.md

 ### Hi there 👋
 My name is Adegunle A. Babatunde I am a Front End Engineer, Data scientist, MLDevOps Engineer, Business Intelligence Analyst and RPA specialist
 I studied Civil and Enviromental Engineering
-I AM CURRENTLY AN AMBASSADOR FOR ZINDI AFRICA and A RPA Trainer I impact lives on series of data-driven technology, My language proficiency are Java, Python and Microsoft SQL I have built series of data_driven products in the likes of hybrid recommender systems, customer care chatbots and has consumed a lot of machine learning projects as an API for 3rd party integration purposes, also a bit of operation research optimization on products and services
+I impact lives on series of data-driven technology, My language proficiency are Java, Python and Microsoft SQL I have built series of data_driven products in the likes of hybrid recommender systems, customer care chatbots and has consumed a lot of machine learning projects as an API for 3rd party integration purposes, also a bit of operation research optimization on products and services